commercial calculation table | 9 Exercises

 States :

-The bookstore "SavoirPlus" wants to calculate the profitability for a popular book that it sells.
-The purchase cost excluding tax of the book is €15, and the sale price excluding tax is €25.
-The manager wants to evaluate these indicators and think about possible adjustments.
+The bookstore "SavoirPlus" wants to calculate the profitability of a popular book it sells.
+The purchase cost (excluding VAT) of the book is €15, and the selling price (excluding VAT) is €25.
+The manager wants to evaluate these indicators and consider possible adjustments.
 The applicable VAT rate is 5,5%.

 Work to do :